 Since its inception in 2001, the Endowment Incentives component has provided a total of $307 million in matching grants, leveraging private-sector donations of $416 million, for a total of $723 million invested in 101 public charitable foundations and benefitting the long-term financial health of 276 professional arts organizations across Canada.

-For more information, please contact Sarah Hastelow, Member Service Manager at 902-629-1159 or email@example.com.
+For more information, please contact Sarah Hastelow, Member Services Manager at 902-629-1159 or firstname.lastname@example.org.